helios-ag/FMElfinderBundle/README.md

 Creation is inspired by simplicity and convenience of Finder program used in Mac OS X operating system.

 DISCLAIMER: Elfinder Bundle depends on my copy of repository of Elfinder bundle.
-So my fork of repo, doesn't have latest changes available to original repo.
-If you find that Elfinder lacked of some features let me know, and i will update my repo.
+So my fork of repo, doesn't have latest changes available in original repo.
+If you find that Elfinder lacked of some features, let me know, and i will update my repo.
 Thank you.

 ## Installation